yanntm/InvariantPerformance/README.md

 * `its-tools` is the ITS-Tools command line version, available from https://github.com/yanntm/ITS-Tools-MCC We used version
 * Logs are produced in *.its and *.struct files; these commands can be rerun if some issue happened and some logs are missing.

-These commands produce the raw logs, contained in `rawlogs.tgz` of this repository.
+These commands produce the raw logs.
+Before zipping them into `rawlogs.tgz` of this repository, we first remove the actual invariants from the output as the archived logs are otherwise over 250MB.
+We ran the following sed line :`sed -i '/inv :.*/d' *.its`.
+The flag `-q` we use for Tina means "quiet" and avoids printing the actual invariants, but ITS-Tools does not have such a flag.

 We then ran the perl script `logs2csv.pl` to extract from these logs one line per log that provides the following columns :
 * Model the name of the model